PascaRaul/Bank-Application/README.md

 You can transfer money between accounts and you can request a loan.</br>
 </br>
---the app is not fully responsive, for better user experience use laptop/desktop--
+--the app is not fully responsive, for better user experience use laptop/desktop-- --Not a real bank app, it is just a personal project--